 Bane B (2020) Error correction means California’s future wetter winters may never come.
 Phys.org

 California and other areas of the U.S. Southwest may see less future winter precipitation than previously projected by climate models.
 After probing a persistent error in widely used models, researchers at the Department of Energy’s Pacific Northwest National Laboratory estimate that California will likely experience drier winters in the future than projected by some climate models, meaning residents may see less spring runoff, higher spring temperatures, and an increased risk of wildfire in coming years.

-CEC.
-September 2014.
-Climate change impacts on generation of wind, solar, and hydropower in California.
-California Energy Commission Lawrence Livermore National Laboratory CEC-500-2014-111
+CEC (2014) Climate change impacts on generation of wind, solar, and hydropower in California.
+California Energy Commission

 The study findings for hydroelectric power generation show significant reductions that are a consequence of the large predicted reduction in annual mean precipitation in the global climate models used.
 Reduced precipitation and resulting reductions in runoff result in reduced hydropower generation in all months and elevation bands.
 These results indicate that a future that is both drier and warmer would have important impacts on the ability to generate electricity from hydropower.